 2015 New Venue - Robious Landing Park!

 On June 20, 2015, the Virginia Boat Club hosts the 12th annual Sprints Regatta.
 The event consists of 1,000 meter sprints along the historic James River waterfront at our new 2015 venue in Midlothian at Robious Landing.
 The regatta is open to Masters and Masters Novices.
-All events are refereed by USRA officials and the race course is controlled by the U.S. Coast Guard Auxiliary.
+All events are refereed by USRA officials.
 Visit the Regatta website

 for more information on the Virginia Boat Club 10th Anniversary celebration and a complete list of sponsors.
 For a detailed listing of all events visit RegattaCentral

 Spectators can watch the crews battle upstream over the 1000 meter course at our beautiful Robious Landing Park boathouse location at 3800 James River Road, Midlothian, VA 23113.

 Last year's regatta sit at Rocketts Landing, has been in use since 1730, when Robert Rockett operated a ferry here across the James River.
 In 1816, Rocketts Landing hosted the first steamboat to reach Richmond.
 During the Civil War, Rocketts landing was an integral part of the Confederate Navy Yard.
 In April, 1865, after the fall of the City, President Lincoln landed at Rocketts Landing and walked to downtown Richmond.
 The Virginia Boat Club has rowed from Rocketts Landing since 1987, although, our presence on the river has a much longer history.